What is "Long-Range" Shooting | Applied Ballistics with Bryan Litz

 Frequently Asked Questions

-Long-range shooting is defined by the necessity to make significant adjustments to a rifle's zero to compensate for bullet drop caused by gravity and deflection from wind.
-If no correction is needed beyond the initial zero, it's not considered long-range.
+Long-range shooting is defined by the necessity of making significant adjustments to your rifle's zero to compensate for bullet drop due to gravity and wind deflection.
+If no correction is needed for a shot, it's not considered long-range.

-Extended Long-Range (ELR) shooting begins when a bullet's velocity approaches the transonic range, near the speed of sound (around 1340 feet per second).
-This is where aerodynamic effects become complex and harder to predict accurately.
+Extended long-range shooting begins when a bullet's velocity slows down to its transonic range, approaching the speed of sound (Mach 1).
+This phase, starting around 1340 feet per second, introduces complex aerodynamic effects crucial for accuracy.

 How does caliber affect the definition of long-range shooting?